aphiria/aphiria/README.md

 }
 ```

-The `ok()` helper method uses a `ResponseFactory` to build a response using the current <a href="https://github.com/opulencephp/net#request-context" target="_blank">request context</a>.
+The `ok()` helper method uses a `NegotiatedResponseFactory` to build a response using the current request and <a href="https://github.com/opulencephp/net#content-negotiation" target="_blank">content negotiation</a>.
 You can pass in a POPO as the response body, and the factory will use content negotiation to determine how to serialize it.

 The following helper methods come bundled with `Controller`: